Ruby-Dream/QA/README.md

 ## Tears Of The Kingdom\.md
 It introduce some thoughts and program test examples of 《Legend Of The Zelda·Tears Of The Kingdom》,a open-world ARPG game presented by Nintendo and explicited on Nintendo Switch.

-## first interview\.md
+## interview\.md
-It records some thoughts of the question of the first interview.
+It records some thoughts of the question of the interview.

+## Splatoon3\.md
+It introduce some thoughts of《Splatoon3》,a Third-person Shooter game presented by Nintendo and explicited on Nintendo Switch.